LBDiscovery/umls-api/README.md

 Class to interact with the UMLS API

 - Documentation will be added later, for now refer to the [APIs](https://documentation.uts.nlm.nih.gov/rest/home.html) documentation.
-Each endpoint mathces to a function in the class.
+Each endpoint maps to a function in the class.

 ## Credits